StoyanDimitrov0016/SoftUni-Curriculum/4-JS-WEB/1-JS-Back-end/3-expressJS-and-templating/app-demostration/README.md

 The project includes different routes for displaying a home page, catalog of items, creating new items, seeing details for each product, an option to delete it and an about page.
-The project uses the Formidable library for handling form data.

 ## Features